Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Experiments

 {\bf Segmentation Evaluation on RibInst.} As shown in \cref{tbl:quant_seg_rib}, the widely-used self-configuring nnU-Net~\cite{isensee2021nnu} achieves a good DSC of 89.7\% with a long latency of 252 seconds.
 Its coarse-to-fine cascade version also achieves a competitive DSC of 89.3\%. nnU-Net is trained with sampled patches, therefore the lack of global information leads to noticeable label confusion, significantly revealed by HD95 of 4.498 mm.
 We also reimplement a centerline-based method~\cite{lenga2018deep} to investigate how the parsing results relies heavily on centerline extraction and heuristic rules.
+Additionally, we also make a comparison to the results of TotalSegmentator~\cite{wasserthal2023totalsegmentator}, a model that can segment over 100 anatomical structures.
+However, TotalSegmentator does not achieve very competitive results on our RibInst dataset, with average scores of 77.1\% for DSC, 15.76 mm for HD95, and 2.088 mm for ASSD, respectively.
+The primary reason is that the TotalSegmentator training dataset has incomplete annotations for ribs, not covering the areas adjacent to the spine, leading to the trained model generating numerous false negatives in these regions.
 Among all listed methods in \cref{tbl:quant_seg_rib}, Med-Query achieves the best DSC of 90.9\%.
+The $p$-values reveal the improvement on segmentation is also significant.
 Notably, the whole pipeline of Med-Query can be finished in 2.591 seconds.
 The efficiency is attributed to our detection-then-segmentation paradigm which detects on low resolution with global FOV and segments on high resolution with local FOV.
 A qualitative comparison on a representative patient case with rib fractures is shown in \cref{fig:seg_visual}, demonstrating the robustness of Med-Query.

 {\bf Segmentation Evaluation on CTSpine1K.} To be aligned with the evaluation protocol in ~\cite{liu2022universal}, we report segmentation metrics on vertebra-level average scores computed on all scans in the validation and test sets (HD is employed instead of HD95).
-As in \cref{tbl:quant_ctspine}, we compare Med-Query with several strong baselines, including nnFormer~\cite{zhou2021nnformer}, nnU-Net~\cite{isensee2021nnu}, and CPTM~\cite{liu2022universal}.
-Med-Query obtains marked performance improvements on both DSC and HD, achieving a new state-of-the-art result for this challenging task of CTSpine1K.
-Note that the semi-supervised annotation curation procedure of this dataset used nnU-Net in-the-loop.
+As in \cref{tbl:quant_ctspine}, we compare Med-Query with several strong baselines, including nnFormer~\cite{zhou2021nnformer}, nnU-Net~\cite{isensee2021nnu}, CPTM~\cite{liu2022universal}, Payer et al.~\cite{payer2020coarse}, and TotalSegmentator~\cite{wasserthal2023totalsegmentator}.
+In this comparison, the generalist TotalSegmentator and Payer et el., the top-ranked specialist method in \textit{VerSe} challenge~\cite{sekuboyina2021verse}, achieve the best volume and surface metrics, respectively.
+Med-Query performs on par with these state-of-the-art methods, demonstrating its robustness and applicability.